miknab/EuclidEmulator/README.md

 If you use EuclidEmulator in any way for a publication, please cite this paper.

-STAY TUNED: A python wrapper for EuclidEmulator is currently being developped.
-It will facilitate the use of EuclidEmulator a lot.
+STAY TUNED:
+1) We are working on a new feature for the python wrapper allowing to easily an quickly calculate convergence power spectra.
+2) We plan a fully revised version of the emulator that includes neutrino physics.

 ## Quick start
 Depending on whether you want to build the command line interface (CLI) only or the python wrapper, enter one or the other directory (called `CLI` or `wrapper`).
 Create a new build directory (in bash e.g. via `mkdir build`), enter this newly created directory and type `cmake ..` (if you have root access) or `cmake -DCMAKE_INSTALL_PREFIX=path/to/installation/directory ..` (without root access).
 Then type `make` in order to build the code and `make install` to install it.